HemaDeviU/witness-analytics/README.md

 </details>

-### 4. Most Traded Pairs
+### 4. JediSwap Token Pairs
-- **Objective**: Identify the most frequently traded pairs of wallet addresses.
+- **Objective**: Display the prices of different token pair swaps on JediSwap
-- **Description**: This feature tracks the top pairs of addresses with the highest trading volumes, helping users spot potentially significant trading activities.
+- **Description**: This feature tracks the prices of different token pair swaps by querying the different JediSwap contracts.
   <details>
   <summary>A gold-mine to identify trading pair to invest in liquidity pool</summary>